AdobeDocs/campaign-classic.es-ES/help/platform/using/editing-a-profile.md

 ## Ficha Other {#other-tab}

 Esta pantalla contiene campos definidos por el usuario que pueden personalizarse según los requisitos.
-También puede cambiar los nombres de los campos y definir su formato mediante **[!UICONTROL Field properties...]**, como se muestra a continuación:
+You can also change the names of the fields and define their format, via **[!UICONTROL Field properties...]**, as shown below:

 ![](assets/s_ncs_user_profile_others_tab.png)